kktse/kktse.github.io/_posts/2020-12-06-rsx-rear-kinematic-curves.markdown

 Modern vehicle suspension systems are carefully designed to react handling loads while maintaining good ride and comfort.
 Performance objectives are often at odds with chassis packaging where cabin space takes precedence over suspension packaging.
-This makes rear suspension design challenging for manufacturers.
 For performance enthusiasts hoping to operate the car at its limits, it means dealing with compromises from the factory.

 The Acura RSX is an example of a car with this challenge.
 As a daily driver, its compact rear suspension makes it a very practical car.
 From a performance